zifamathebula/my-ansible-k3s-homelab/README.md

 4. **Share your experiences**: If you use this Ansible role in your project, share your experiences, challenges, and solutions with the community.
 Your feedback can provide valuable insights and help others succeed with their projects.

-Thank you for considering a contribution to the `ansible-role-setup-home-lab` project!
+Thank you for considering a contribution to the `my-ansible-k3s-homelab` project!

 ## Buy Me a Coffee ☕

-If you find this project helpful and want to support its development, consider [buying me a coffee](https://www.buymeacoffee.com/your_username) to show your appreciation.
+If you find this project helpful and want to support its development, consider [buying me a coffee](https://www.buymeacoffee.com/zifamathebula) to show your appreciation.
 Your support is greatly appreciated! 😊